 In the last unit of the course we are studying robots that rely on more complex perceptual and learning algorithms.
 In this lab, we will explore different machine learning algorithms.
 Machine learning has found applications in many different areas, but it's potential in robotics is particularly exciting.
 A robot's sensors provide rich streams of noisy data over extended periods of time.
 Algorithms that learn from experience, and that can adapt to changing environments, unburden us from pre-programming every little detail.

-In this lab we will use the \mathbf{weka}^1 open source machine learning environment.
-Weka is a Java framework for machine learning that implements many standard learning algorithms.
-Not only does it have a Java API, but it also provides an interactive environment for data visualization, clustering, and classification.
+In this lab we will use the scikit-learn open source machine learning library.
+Scikit-learn is a Python framework for machine learning that implements many standard learning algorithms.

 Learning Objectives